Alexandra, Japan Specialist

 When I originally moved to rural northern Japan to teach English, I thought I would stay for a year.
 Then that turned into a second year…and then a third…until I finally ended up staying for five years, the maximum my teaching position on the JET scheme would allow.
 I fell in love with Japan: its mountains, its food, and above all, its people.
 Now, whenever I go back, whether it’s for a week or a month, it feels like I’m going home.
 Japan is one of those destinations that is totally unique, and even after living there for five years and being back several times since, it feels like there’s always something new and exciting to discover.
 Japan has been a huge part of my adult life, and I love to give other people the tools and opportunities to have the same kind of amazing experiences that I’ve had while there.

-Start planning your trip to Japan with Alexandra by calling
+Start planning your trip to Japan with Alexandra